AumPauskar/blog/content/posts/misc/lab_expts.md

 - Title of the experiment\
 	Develop an embedded ‘c’ program for arm7 to generate the square wave using dac interface.
 - Objective of the experiment
+	- To understand the basic concepts of embedded C programming for ARM7
+	- To understand the basic concepts of DAC
+	- To create a square wave using DAC
 - Brief theory about the experiment

+	**Brief Theory:**

+	This experiment involves developing an embedded C program for the ARM7 microcontroller to generate a square wave using a Digital-to-Analog Converter (DAC) interface.

+	**DAC (Digital-to-Analog Converter):** A DAC converts a digital signal into an analog signal.
+In the context of this experiment, the DAC is used to generate a square wave.
+A square wave is a non-sinusoidal periodic waveform that alternates between two levels, typically high and low, with the same duration.

+	**Square Wave Generation:** The generation of a square wave involves outputting a high signal for a certain period, then a low signal for the same period, and repeating this process.
+This is typically done by writing a high value to the DAC, waiting for a certain period (half the period of the square wave), writing a low value to the DAC, waiting for the same period, and then repeating this process.

 - Algorithm & Program
 	```c
 	#include<LPC21xx.h>